 For years, diners have been growing more comfortable with online restaurant ordering.
-The pandemic has obviously accelerated the trend — but more than that, it has helped the trend evolve.
+The pandemic accelerated the trend — but more than that, it helped the trend evolve.

 For example, many diners have made the shift from third-party delivery apps to direct online ordering, as a way to both save money and support local restaurants.
 At the same time, their increased comfort with online ordering has led them to trust it with bigger requests like catering, rather than just for standard takeout and delivery.

 Unfortunately, many restaurants lack the time, staff and budget to put an effective online catering system in place.
 Instead, they rely on error-prone processes such as phone calls, tedious online inquiry forms and high-commission marketplaces that cut into their profits.
 Some do away with advance orders altogether, wanting to avoid the headache.

 We heard about these issues directly from restaurant operators, and we built our latest product, Pre-Order & Catering, to address them.
 Here are five issues in particular that Pre-Order & Catering solves.